Agriculture Planning & Long-Term Food Security

 Next Steps

-- Identify funding and develop the Lahaina Moku Agriculture Plan
+- Identify funding options and develop a Lahaina Moku Agriculture Plan

 Project Details